Is Virginia about to get rid of its discriminatory marriage officiant laws?

 And here’s our take:

-As an AMM Minister, you are already legally allowed to officiate weddings in the state of Virginia.
+As an AMM Minister, you are already legally allowed to officiate weddings in the Commonwealth of Virginia.
 However, wedding ministers first have to register with county clerks, and many local clerks have systematically (and unlawfully, in our opinion) prevented ministers ordained online from officiating weddings.

 We think this might be the case because the bill also removes the bond requirement for a person chosen by a religious society having no ordained minister to complete the certification of marriage.
-In other words, the state wants to lift a huge financial barrier to weddings officiated by friends and family.
+In other words, Virginia wants to lift a huge financial barrier to weddings officiated by friends and family.
 (The last thing anyone needs when planning a wedding is to pay a $500 bond!)

 The bill, introduced by Delegate Mark Levine, is currently making its way through the legislative process.
 And while it certainly represents a progressive step forward, its passage is still not assured.

 American Marriage Ministries stands behind any legal development that democratizes marriage, and allows couples to practice their spirituality on their own terms.
-Virginia House Bill No. 863 will loosen mainstream religion’s grasp on this intensely personal expression of faith, and make it possible for all couples in the State of Virginia to celebrate weddings that reflect their values and worldviews.
+Virginia House Bill No. 863 will loosen mainstream religion’s grasp on this intensely personal expression of faith, and make it possible for all couples in the Commonwealth of Virginia to celebrate weddings that reflect their values and worldviews.

 If this sounds like something you support, and you happen to live in Old Dominion, we’re still a democracy and we’re sure your Delegates would love to hear from you...